jmswaney/blog/02_multiprocessing_tips/README.md

 > Note: We will use this `detect_nuclei` function in all subsequent experiments.

-## Method 1 - List comprehension from disk
+## Method 1 - List comprehension with IO

 Now that we have a function to detect nuclei coordinates, let's apply this function to all of our DAPI images using a simple list comprehension.